 One of the goals of Astro Hack Week is to improve the inclusion and participation of researchers from underrepresented backgrounds in data-intensive astronomy.
 We are committed to building a positive and supportive environment where all participants can learn and collaborate.

 For more information, please see our website at http://astrohackweek.org.
-The application form is available here, and will be open until April 10.
-Selected participants will be notified by mid-April.
+The application form is available here, and will be open until July 1st.
+Selected participants will be notified by mid-July.

-We hope to see you in New York in August!
+We hope to see you in August!
 Please forward this announcement to anyone who may be interested.
 Email us if you have any questions or concerns: firstname.lastname@example.org

 Sincerely, the Astro Hack Week organizing committee: